jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 ###### Status

 * Currently implemented gift smart contract, need to move on to burn.
-* Then, need to implement homework.
+* Homework 2, still to be implemented and documented.
+* Finish Introduction.

 ### 1. Introduction